 Integrated Business Planning Adoption Challenges

-Where a business starts with IBP depends on its maturity.
+Where a business starts with IBP depends on its process maturity.
 Companies with dog-eat-dog cultures and highly siloed processes have a lot of work to do.
 These tend to be firms with traditional top-down management structures, static annual budgeting with little ability to generate forward-looking projections and dated business plans that are misaligned with current customer needs.

 While all are thorny structural challenges, a leadership team that’s averse to placing trust and decision-making authority at lower levels of the organization is in even worse shape.
 Companies with autocratic, command-and-control styles must be willing to decentralize authority if they hope to realize IPB’s benefits.

-Even businesses with mature, integrated processes and egalitarian cultures often get tripped up by “top down” versus “bottom up” KPI reporting and budgeting.
+Even businesses with mature, integrated processes, and egalitarian cultures often get tripped up by “top down” versus “bottom up” KPI reporting and budgeting.
 IBP requires businesses to focus less on finance developing a top-line budget and then handing departmental budgets down from on high.
 Rather, they need to become comfortable with a bottom-up process, where departments start with a plan of what they want to achieve, calculate what it will cost and then feed a number up to the finance team, which uses that input to calculate the total budget.

 Companies not already using at least a somewhat flexible budgeting process are likely to find this shift difficult.
 One way to jump-start the transformation might be a modern form of zero-based budgeting.

-Steps of Zero-Based Budgeting for 2021
+Steps of Zero-Based Budgeting Steps

-1. Create a strategic vision for ZBB: Identify cost targets, relevant KPIs and goals.
+1. Create a strategic vision for ZBB: Identify cost targets, relevant KPIs, and goals.

 2. Evaluate business units to select ZBB candidates (also referred to as “decision units,” or any organ of the business that operates independently with its own budget).